Scottsdale & Sedona - USA

 From Phoenix, Sedona is about a 2–2.5 hour drive north into the Colorado Plateau.
 You’ll need to rent a car, as there’s no reliable public transportation to, from, or around Sedona, and getting an Uber there feels risky.
 The drive is scenic—Sedona and its surroundings are filled with vibrant red and orange rock formations, primarily composed of Schnebly Hill Formation, a type of sandstone deposited during the Permian period (around 280 million years ago).
 The rich red color comes from iron oxide in the rock.

-We opted for a calmer, more relaxing pace for this leg of the trip and stayed at Enchantment Resort.
+For our first trip to Sedona, we opted for a calmer, more relaxing pace for this leg of the trip and stayed at Enchantment Resort.
 The property includes multiple restaurants, pools, a gym, and a spa.
 In addition to paid experiences, the resort offers a wide range of complimentary wellness activities throughout the day, such as yoga, meditation, chakra introductions, grounding exercises, and stargazing—all of which we attended.
 The on-site Trail House can help plan hikes or rent mountain bikes.
 While we didn’t have time for it, there’s also a nearby golf course that winds through the canyons.

 Although we mostly took it easy, we did fit in two hikes that begin right from the resort: the Boynton Pass Vortex Trail and the Boynton Canyon Trail.
 Neither was particularly long or difficult, though the final stretch of the canyon trail includes a steep incline.
 Beyond hiking and visiting a few restaurants and a brewery in town, we primarily spent our time enjoying the resort and spa before heading back to Phoenix.